2026 real estate lead management playbook

 Your “lead stack” is the toolset that runs your system.
 In 2026, most high-performing teams operate using five core layers:

 This is your system of record – the place where every lead, timeline, source, and touchpoint lives.
-“Best CRM” lists change every year, but you’ll consistently see platforms like Follow Up Boss, HubSpot, Salesforce, and other real estate-specific options show up in recent rankings.
+“Best CRM” lists change every year, but you’ll consistently see platforms like Follow Up Boss, HubSpot, Salesforce, and other real estate-specific options show up in recent rankings (for example: The Close’s real estate CRM roundup).

 Here are the non-negotiables in a CRM:

-• Lead source tracking (at creation, not “sometime later”)
+• Lead source tracking (at creation, not “later”)

 • Automation (tasks and sequences)